-Are you eager to start wearing your baby, but overwhelmed by all the babywearing options out there?
+Are you eager to start wearing your baby but feeling overwhelmed and intimidated by all the babywearing options?

-Soft-structured carriers come in a variety of brands and styles, and you can also get different accessories such as chew pads and headcovers to go with them.
+Soft-structured carriers come in a variety of brands and styles, and you can also purchase accessories such as chew pads and headcovers to go with them.

-They are easy to master, making them perfect for first-time parents.
-It is quick and easy to put your baby in and adjust them as needed.
+These carriers are easy to master, making them perfect for first-time parents.
+It is quick and easy to put your baby in and adjust as needed.

-With this type of carrier, you can also carry your baby in several positions, and the padded straps make them comfortable for you.
+With this type of carrier, you can also carry your baby in several positions, and the padded straps make them comfortable.
 Many styles can hold your baby from newborn to toddler, and they are stable and durable.

 While soft-structured carriers might be an excellent choice for first-time parents, there are a few things to consider before you jump in.
-First, they tend to be expensive.
-They are also bulkier and can be hard to fit in a diaper bag.
+First, the better models tend to be expensive.
+They are also bulkier and hard to fit in a diaper bag.

-Many also do not provide adequate support for a newborn, meaning you will need to wait until your baby is older and has better head support before you can use it.
-Some parents also find the buckles on the carrier can be uncomfortable for wearers.
+Many soft-structured carriers do not provide adequate support for a newborn, meaning you will need to wait until your baby is older and has better head support before you can use it.
+Some parents also find the carrier’s buckles to be uncomfortable.

 What You Should Know Before Buying

-Before you buy one, there are a few things you can do to make sure it is the right choice for you.
+Before you buy a soft structured carrier, there are a few things you can do to make sure it is the right choice for you.